ganthonyr/CV/README.md

 I recently found the [vitae](https://github.com/mitchelloharawild/vitae) package developed by [Mitchell O'Hara-Wild](https://github.com/mitchelloharawild) and decided to explore it.
 What I liked the most is that I got a nice CV for free, thanks to ideas inspired by other repositories (the links I leave for them in the respective parts of the code). <br>

 So, I decided to share my code in case anyone wants to make their own based on the model I used.
-Also, this is the **first example of a CV in SPANISH** made with the <code>vitae</code> package.<br>
+Also, this is the **first uploaded example of a CV in spanish** made with the VITAE package.<br>
 <br>
 You are welcome to copy the files and make your own edits.
 <br>